bhartiy/learnsellacious/pages/43.plugins/dhl-shipping-plugin/docs.md

 **Label Debugging in DHL:** Order wise xml docs for label debugging can be found in "/tmp/dhl-xml-api" directory wherever sellacous is installed.
 ![Screenshot%202021-07-09%20at%2010.09.43%20AM](Screenshot%202021-07-09%20at%2010.09.43%20AM.png "Screenshot%202021-07-09%20at%2010.09.43%20AM")
 Two docs (request and response) is provided for each order.
 These docs are generated when payment is approved for an order.
-Request doc contains information of what is being send to dhl when label generation request is made by sellacious like information of Consignee(buyer)
+1.Request doc contains information of what is being send to dhl when label generation request is made by sellacious like information of Consignee(buyer)
 ![Screenshot%202021-07-09%20at%2010.19.26%20AM](Screenshot%202021-07-09%20at%2010.19.26%20AM.png "Screenshot%202021-07-09%20at%2010.19.26%20AM")
 Shipment Details